 Husband is intoxicated and unsafe with children but refuses to leave home.
 What do I do?
 I am afraid he will get partial custody if i take it to court and I'm terrified of my kids being in his care while under the influence

 That would certainly be a factor in a custody (parenting) determination.
 However, courts tend to want both parents involved in the children's lives.
 Without documented abuse, it is difficult to fully terminate parental rights.
-If the alcoholism is well documented (arrests for DUI, etc.), you MAY be...Read more »
+If the alcoholism is well documented (arrests for DUI, etc.), you...Read more »

 You do not have to respond but it may depend on the written court decision for the guardianship.
 It may state in the decision what types of contact the mother can or cannot have.
 Read it carefully.
 Just keep in mind that generally speaking, courts prefer allowing some types of contact with the...Read more »

 You would file a new parenting plan, that can be found on the court's website.
 You would need to outline the new routine schedule you have agreed upon.
 The court should approve the agreement and you will receive a copy of the new parenting plan once it is approved.

 I have primary custody of my 6 year old son and my ex girlfriend has visitation 3 weekends a month.
 My ex girlfriend lives with her mother and was just arrested for becoming belligerent and throwing things through windows.
 My friend lives next door to her and has also said that she believes my ex...
 Read more »

 You can file an ex parte motion to temporarily prevent parenting time with the mother so long as you can show that your son will suffer irreparable harm or injury if the relief requested is not granted.
 You would file this motion by going to the family court where your parenting plan was issued....Read more »